 A_12: 12 steps - AcA2

-A rank-3 interpretation of the "A" simge at 13-steps as a rank-3 2nd interval could be AcAcA2 or GrAA2.
-I'll argue later that simge A_13 should be associated with the rank-3 second interval AcAcA2.
+The 13\53 steps could be interpreted as a few differankt rank-3 second intervals, like AcAcA2 or GrAA2.
+I'll argue later that simge A_13 should be associated with AcAcA2.

 I. Basic Turkish Makams